 5.2.
-Delegation of Responsibility: Pursuant to Utah Code §53B-2-104 and §53B-2-106 the Board of Regents delegates to the presidents of the research universities, with the approval of the institutional Boards of Trustees, the development, operation and administration of institutional research parks, and authorizes the use and exercise of all the powers, duties, responsibilities and functions which may be necessary or desirable for their ongoing development, operation and administration.
+Delegation of Responsibility: Pursuant to Utah Code §53B-2-104 and §53B-2-106 the Board of Higher Education delegates to the presidents of the research universities, with the approval of the institutional Boards of Trustees, the development, operation and administration of institutional research parks, and authorizes the use and exercise of all the powers, duties, responsibilities and functions which may be necessary or desirable for their ongoing development, operation and administration.

 5.3.
 Conditions: The development, operation and administration delegated in 5.2 above are subject to the following conditions:

 5.3.1.
 The development and operation of the Research Parks shall be based upon the covenants, conditions and restrictions set forth in documents approved by the institutional Boards of Trustees and on file in the Office of the Commissioner.

 5.3.2.
 The Review Boards described in the covenants, conditions and restrictions governing the Research Parks set forth in documents on file in the Office of the Commissioner shall include at least one member who is not an employee of the research universities.

 5.3.3.
 Any hotel or other overnight accommodations proposed to be constructed within a Research Park shall first be approved by the Board of Higher Education.